itay-bardugo/whatsapp_tracker/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-WhatsappTracker is a selenium based automation. it makes it possible to tracking your contact's without your touch, it stores time series of metrics to your local machine as a csv file, so you can have a look once finished.
+WhatsappTracker is a selenium based automation. it makes it possible to track your contact's without your touch, it stores time series of metrics to your local machine as a csv file, so you can have a look once finished.

 below is a list of supported metrics.